bambooforest/phoible/conventions.md

 Clicks are always represented in PHOIBLE as a combination of anterior and posterior articulations.
 The posterior articulation is given first, and indicates both place (velar or uvular) and phonation during the click.
 Posterior click glyphs thus comprise the set `k` `q` `ɡ` `ɢ` `ŋ` `ɴ`.
 Laryngeal/phonatory modifiers are placed on the posterior glyph: `ŋ̊ǃ`.
 The anterior place and manner of the click are then indicated with the usual IPA click symbols `ʘ` `ǀ` `ǁ` `ǃ` `ǂ` and the PHOIBLE symbol for retroflex clicks `‼`.
 Note also that alveolar and post-alveolar clicks are distinguished in PHOIBLE by the use of the retraction diacritic: `kǃ` for alveolar, `kǃ̠` for post-alveolar.
 See also the section on [frictionalized sounds](#frictionalized-sounds) for notation of frictionalized clicks.

 ### Epilaryngeal phonation
 There are some rare articulations that make use of an epilaryngeal phonation mechanism (e.g., the “sphincteric vowels” of !Xóõ).
-To represent these vowels, we use `ᴱ` (`1D31` MODIFIER LETTER CAPITAL E) to denote sphincteric phonation. <!-- This is encoded in the feature system as “epilaryngeal source”. -->
+To represent these vowels, we use `ᴱ` (`1D31` MODIFIER LETTER CAPITAL E) to denote sphincteric phonation.

 ### Double articulations / tie bars
 The representations of speech sounds in PHOIBLE do not make use of the tie bar (`0361` COMBINING DOUBLE INVERTED BREVE or `035C` COMBINING DOUBLE BREVE BELOW).
 The reasons for this choice are (1) it aids legibility when there are other diacritics, and (2) since the data are limited to single phonemes (i.e., there are no transcriptions of words or longer passages), there is no need to distinguish single phonemes from sequences.
 Put another way, every phoneme in PHOIBLE that is represented as a digraph has an implicit tiebar.